ITRS-Group/cordial/gdna/README.md

 It takes a few seconds for the components to start up, and you should be able to access the web dashboards on port 8443.
 If you have allowed access to the Geneos Gateway on port 8100 then connect your Active Console to see the `GDNA` Managed Entity and data as it is being reported.

+> [!IMPORTANT]
-💡️ Remember that your Active Console can only connect to a Gateway with the same name once, so if you are already connected to a `Demo Gateway` then this new connection will fail; disconnect from the other `Demo Gateway` connection and try again.
+> Remember that your Active Console can only connect to a named Gateway once, so if you are already connected to a `Demo Gateway` then this new connection will fail; disconnect from the other `Demo Gateway` connection and try again.

 Once you are happy that the container runs as expected you can restart it in the background.
 Interrupt the foreground container using CTRL+C and once you are ready start it again in the background: